gay night life is more visible around and

 Other Side- Changed name as Penthouse Club, then closed for good

-Following gay venues has been closed-down (or they have totally changed their gay concepts) at least 5 years ago some of which may still be listed on several international gay website:
+Following gay venues has been closed-down at least 5 years ago some of which may still be listed on some international gay websites:

 A private gay guide will accompany your first nights in IstanbulRead More